623637719/The-Democratization-of-AI/2.Deep learning/Backward Propagation/with code/Readme.md

-### Implementing Backpropagation of the simpler view (You can find code in this folder)
+### Implementing Backpropagation of the simple method (You can find code in this folder)

         import numpy